When budgets are tight, staff learning and development activities are often the first to come under the axe.

-Of course these are large organisations with more resources at their disposal than the average SME, but they are both using ideas which could easily be adopted by any company keen to develop the skills of its staff within a limited budget.
+Of course these are large organisations with more resources at their disposal than the average SME, but they are both using ideas which could easily be adopted by any company keen to support staff learning and development within a limited budget.

 Brown bag lunches, for example, are easy to organise and a great way to get colleagues to share expertise and information.
 Stretch assignments can help employees develop new skills, make new contacts and build their confidence.